Our four standard testing kits in one convenient and cheaper package!

 NOTE: The color reactions for MDMA, MDA, and MDE are the same purple to black.
 Methamphetamine and amphetamine are the same orange.
 MDPV, methylone and butylone are the same yellow.
 You can then use the Folin Reagent to tell the difference between MDA and MDMA or MDE.

-Folin Reagent (turquoise and green kit): Folin Reagent is a secondary test that tells the difference between MDMA, MDA, and MDE.
-It also detects pierazines such as BZP and TFMPP.
+Simon’s Reagent (yellow and green bottles): Simon’s Reagent is a secondary test that tells the difference between MDMA and MDA.
+It can also differentiate amphetamine from methamphetamine.
 Contains two bottles.

-If a substance tests positive for an MDx substance by turning black with Marquis, Mecke or Mandelin, then a salmon-pink color change with Folin indicates the presence of MDMA.
-A yellow-orange reaction indicates MDA, and no reaction indicates MDE (as of 2015, MDE is extremely rare).
+If a substance tests positive for an MDx substance by turning black with Marquis, Mecke or Mandelin, then a blue color change with Simon’s indicates the presence of MDMA and no reaction indicates MDA (or MDE, but as of 2016, MDE is extremely rare).

 IMPORTANT: Never have more than one reagent bottle open at a time.
 If you mix up the caps and put the wrong cap on the wrong reagent bottle, this may cross-contaminate the reagents and ruin them.
 Be sure to perform the tests in a well-lit location.